blawson69/PurseStrings/README.md

 Potion of Healing|50gp|4
 Alchemist's Fire (flask)|50gp|2
 ```
-If a merchant buys an item from a player that is not in their inventory, it will be added to the bottom of the list.
-As is standard with these things, the purchase price will be double the amount it was bought for.
-Updates to inventory outside of purchases must be done by editing the GM Notes field again.
+If a Merchant buys an item from a player that is not already in their inventory, it will be added to the bottom of the list.
+It is assumed that Merchants will buy at half their selling cost, so the inventory price will be double the amount at which it was purchased.
+Updates to inventory outside of purchases must be done by editing the GM Notes field.

 **Note:** The PurseStrings inventory data *must* be the only data in the GM Notes field!